mariamaitoumelloul/Genomics-and-bioinformatics/README.md

 ### RPPA Data Analysis

 - [RPPA data preprocessing](RPPA_preprocessing.ipynb): The langage used here is Python.
-This file contains the code for selecting the samples of interest ( luminal A IDC and luminal A ILC) and the columns reordering.
+This file contains the code for selecting the samples of interest ( luminal A IDC and luminal A ILC) and to rank the columns of the dataset.

-- [RPPA heatmap](RPPA_R.ipynb): The langage used here is R. This file contains the code for plotting the heatmap for RPPA analysis.
+- [RPPA heatmap](RPPA_R.ipynb): The langage used here is R. This file contains the code for plotting the heatmap for the RPPA analysis.

 ### RNA-Seq Data Analysis

 - [Differential Gene Expression Analysis](DEG_R.ipynb): The langage used here is R. This file contains the code for processing RNA-seq data, performing an exploratory data analysis (PCA and tSNE) and differential gene expression analysis between ILC and IDC.

-- [Selection of luminal A samples](DEG_lumA_preprocessing.ipynb): The langage used here is R. This file contains the code for selecting only luminal A ILC and luminal A IDC samples for the RNA-seq data analysis.
+- [Selection of luminal A samples](DEG_lumA_preprocessing.ipynb): The langage used here is Python.
+This file contains the code for selecting only luminal A ILC and luminal A IDC samples for the RNA-seq data analysis.

 - [Differential Gene Expression Analysis for luminal A samples](DEG_lumA_R.ipynb): The langage used here is R. This file contains the code for processing RNA-seq data and differential gene expression analysis between luminal A ILC and luminal A IDC.